Capital (architecture): Middle Ages

 In both periods small columns are often used close together in groups, often around a pier that is in effect a single larger column, or running along a wall surface.
 The structural importance of the individual column is thereby greatly reduced.
 In both periods, though there are common types, the sense of a strict order with rules was not maintained, and when the budget allowed, carvers were able to indulge their inventiveness.
 Capitals were sometimes used to hold depictions of figures and narrative scenes, especially in the Romanesque.

 In Romanesque architecture and Gothic architecture capitals throughout western Europe present as much variety as in the East, and for the same reason, that the sculptor evolved his design in accordance with the block he was carving, but in the west variety goes further, because of the clustering of columns and piers.

 The earliest type of capital in Lombardy and Germany is known as the cushion-cap, in which the lower portion of the cube block has been cut away to meet the circular shaft.
 These types were generally painted at first with geometrical designs, afterwards carved.
+Other, more elaborate, Romanesque forms included the scalloped and trumpet capitals, which look like a series of conjoined cushion capitals.

 The finest carving comes from France, especially from the area around Paris.
 The most varied were carved in 1130–1170.

-In Britain and France the figures introduced into the capitals are sometimes full of character, these are referred to as historiated (or figured capital).
-These capitals, however, are not equal to those of the Early English Gothic, in which foliage is treated as if copied from metalwork, and is of infinite variety, being found in small village churches as well as in cathedrals.
+In Britain and France the figures introduced into the capitals are sometimes full of character, these are referred to as historiated (or figured).
+Examples include fantastical beasts fighting and playing instruments in the crypt of Canterbury Cathedral, and a series depicting fruit stealers being apprehended in Wells Cathedral.

+In France, Early Gothic capitals generally had curling volutes or crockets, while in England, stylised stiff-leaf was used.
+Fat, fleshy water-leaf was also used in the late 12th century, particularly by the Cistercians.
+Across Europe, naturalistic foliage became popular in the 13th century, from Southwell in England to Burgos in Spain, as part of the Rayonnant style and its derivatives.
+From the 14th century, fashions returned to stylised forms.
+There was also a tendency to omit capitals entirely, so that the arches flowed smoothly into the columns.
+Throughout this period, more austere or cheaper buildings used simpler forms of moulded capitals, such as bell capitals in England.